entropicalabs/openqaoa/docs/source/index.rst

    make dev-install

-The package can be installed as an editable with extra requirements defined in the `setup.py`.
+The package can be installed as an editable with extra requirements defined in the `pyproject.toml`.
 If you would like to install the extra requirements to be able run the tests module or generate the docs, you can run the following

 .. code-block:: bash